jay51/remote-roku/README.md

 |> Jaku is an example java project taken from the roku repo to discover devices and communicate with the device. <br/>
 |> I analyzed the project refactored and documented it for easier read (all important code is located in /src) <br/>

+|> If you have the ip of your roku tv, you could also use http://remoku.tv/ to control the tv.